contactsamie/Git-Sheet/README.md

 delete all your local changes so far > git checkout -- .

+create a new branch > git checkout -b xxxxxxxx    THEN DO THIS > git push origin xxxxxxxx

 install paket from powershell > Start-Process .paket\paket install

 push stuff out > git push origin HEAD:xxxxxxxxxxx